cs-education/classTranscribe/Docker/readme.txt

 	(The dot at the end is important)

+RUN EITHER THE PRODUCTION OR THE DEVELOPMENT IMAGE INSTRUCTIONS

-5. Setup Production Image
+For Setup of Production Image

 	Build the image,
 	docker build -f Dockerfile.production -t cs-education/classtranscribe/production ..
 	Run the image,
-	docker run -i -t -p 443:8000 -p 80:7000 --mount type=bind,source={Absolute_path_to_data_directory},target=/data --link CTdb:mssql --env-file env.list --name CT_Prod cs-education/classtranscribe/production /bin/bash -c "git pull; npm install; npm start"
+	(REPLACE THE {Absolute_path_to_data_directory} with a local directory where the data will be stored) docker run -i -t -p 443:8000 -p 80:7000 --mount type=bind,source={Absolute_path_to_data_directory},target=/data --link CTdb:mssql --env-file env.list --name CT_Prod cs-education/classtranscribe/production /bin/bash -c "git pull; npm install; npm start"

+	OR

-6. Setup Dev Image
+For Setup of Development Image

 	Build the image,
 	docker build -f Dockerfile.dev -t cs-education/classtranscribe/dev ..
-	Run the image, (Make sure to replace the absolute path in the following command) docker run -i -t --mount type=bind,source={Absolute_path_to_local_classTranscribe_repository},target=/classTranscribe --mount type=bind,source={Absolute_path_to_data_directory},target=/data -p 443:8000 -p 80:7000 --link CTdb:mssql --env-file env.list --name CT_Dev cs-education/classtranscribe/dev /bin/bash -c "npm install; npm audit fix; npm start"
+	Run the image,
+	(REPLACE THE {Absolute_path_to_local_classTranscribe_repository} with a local directory the git repositor is stored) (REPLACE THE {Absolute_path_to_data_directory} with a local directory where the data will be stored) docker run -i -t --mount type=bind,source={Absolute_path_to_local_classTranscribe_repository},target=/classTranscribe --mount type=bind,source={Absolute_path_to_data_directory},target=/data -p 443:8000 -p 80:7000 --link CTdb:mssql --env-file env.list --name CT_Dev cs-education/classtranscribe/dev /bin/bash -c "npm install; npm audit fix; npm start"

 	For example,